Ronkini Gupta

-Ronkini Gupta (born 1984) is a Hindustani classical vocalist and playback singer who won the Saregamapa World Series reality show aired on Zee TV in 2004.
+Ronkini Gupta (born 1984) is a Hindustani classical vocalist and playback singer who participated in the Saregamapa Popular Choice Award reality show aired on Zee TV in 2004.
 She sang the critically acclaimed song "Rafu" in Tumhari Sulu (2017) for which she was nominated for Filmfare Award for Best Female Playback Singer.

 She sang two songs in the 2018 released film Sui Dhaaga for Anu Malik, "Chaav Laaga" with Papon and "Tu Hi Aham" which is her solo song in the film.
 She is a Sangeet Visharad and her singing repertoire covers Khyaal, Fusion, and Bollywood.
-She has been recipient of many awards such as the Saregamapa World Series, Doverlane National Merit and Artist Aloud Award.
+Doverlane National Merit and Artist Aloud Award.
 She has performed with Elan on many stages and has also travelled the world with the Indian Broadway show "Bharati" as the lead vocalist.
 She composed in Mr Ya Miss (2005) and lent voice to Jai Maharashtra Dhaba Bhatinda (2013), Aankhon Dekhi (2014), Pyaar Vali Love Story (2014), Hrudyantar (2017), Taleem (2016), "Rafu" in Tumhari Sulu (2017), "Chaav Laaga" with Papon and "Tu Hi Aham" as a solo song in Sui Dhaaga.
 Both the songs in Sui Dhaaga received widespread acclaim and firmly established her as a noteworthy singer of her generation.
 She is widely known for her ability to superbly blend her classical training with contemporary musicality.